unicodeces/SkyHigh/README.md

 ### `ModuleNotFoundError: No module named 'torchvision.transforms.functional_tensor'`

 This error occurs because newer versions of `torchvision` removed the `functional_tensor` module, which `basicsr` still references.

-To fix it, run the following one-liner in your terminal:
+If you installed via `Setup.py`, this is patched automatically.
+If you installed manually, run the following command:

 **Windows:**